gitlabhq/gitlabhq/doc/user/project/settings/import_export.md

 1. The new GitLab project import feature is at the far right of the import options when creating a New Project.
 Make sure you are in the right namespace and you have entered a project name.
-Click on **GitLab export**
+Click on **GitLab export**:

     ![import_1](./img/import_1.png)

 1. You can see where the project will be imported to.
-You can now select file exported previously
+You can now select file exported previously:

     ![import_2](./img/import_2.png)

 1. Click on **Import project** to begin importing.
-Your newly imported project page will appear soon
+Your newly imported project page will appear soon:

 [ce-3050]: https://gitlab.com/gitlab-org/gitlab-ce/issues/3050